l3g3nd2410/LiveryTool/README.md

-# Livery Tool | 1.0.1
+# Livery Tool | 1.0.2

 ![LiveryTool](https://github.com/user-attachments/assets/f6402b2e-7fd8-4edf-93fc-ef2a7606586a)

 ## Description :

 This mod was created to help players in the process of making / adapting liveries.
+Made for **2.3.0** game version or **higher**.

 ## Features :

-- Copy Liveries
+**Main options**
+- Select a layer group (all layers or a range of layers)
-- Paste Liveries
+- Copy / Paste a layer group
-- Move all layers
+- Move a layer group
+- Rotate a layer group
+- Resize a layer group
+- Change the color of a layer group
+- Change the color of the layers with a specific color

+**Other options**
+- Duplicate
+- Symmetry
+- Delete layer group

 ## NOTE :

-this is still a v1 so there will be more options added in the futur ^^
+If you have some suggestion for the mod just let me know

 ## INSTALL :